CIBC Savings account review

 finder.com’s rating: 3.1 / 5.0

 This basic savings account requires a low opening deposit and waives the monthly fee if you’re younger than 18.
-But with branches limited to Illinois, Michigan, Missouri and Wisconsin, opening an account could be difficult.
+But its interest rates aren’t impressive, and only residents of 12 counties can open the account online.
+Otherwise, you’ll need to visit a branch.

 Minimum deposit to open